How SMEs Can Benefit From the Gig Economy - Fleximize

 The gig-friendly office

-This year, Cause4 moved into a Mindspace shared office in the heart of the City of London.
-For us, it was more than an office move - it was the realization of how we want to operate, how our team feels most productive, and where we get our inspiration.
+In 2018, Cause4 moved into a Mindspace shared office in the heart of the City of London.
+For us, it was more than an office move - it was the realisation of how we want to operate, how our team feels most productive, and where we get our inspiration.

 We decided to rent space in a shared environment.
 This gives us access to great facilities which are someone else’s responsibility to maintain, as well as a buzzy atmosphere with close neighbours in a variety of other small or mid-sized businesses.
 We can expand if we need to or benefit from large meeting rooms or attractive social spaces without having to commit to a high-priced monthly rent.
 That’s a ‘gigging’ office.